 - Turnover and cook for a further 4-5 minutes, depending on the thickness of the breast.

 - When firm to the touch, remove the pan from the stove and cover with foil, leave for at least 12-15 minutes.

-- then add the oil so the dressing emulsifies, the adjust with a little water and season to taste.
+- Add the oil so that the dressing emulsifies, then adjust with a little water and season to taste.

-- Add the cheese and croutons and lightly mix, season well with salt and pepper.
+- Add the cheese and croutons, lightly mix season well with salt and pepper.

 - Slice the duck very thinly across the grain of the flesh.

 - Place a pile of salad on a plate, then add half the pink duck slices, top with more salad and the rest of the duck.